 1. Italian Ricotta Cookies

 These Italian ricotta cookies are soft due to the added moisture from the ricotta cheese.
-It also adds a slightly tangy flavor to the cookies that balance out their sweetness wonderfully!
+It also adds a slightly tangy flavor to the cookies that wonderfully balances their sweetness!

 2. Neapolitan Cookies

 Neopolitan cookies don't require any decorating because they are beautiful as-is!
-There are 3 layers: one layer is chocolate, one is loaded with walnuts, and one has a sweet almond flavor.
+There are three layers: one is chocolate, one is loaded with walnuts, and one has a sweet almond flavor.

 3. Pignoli Cookies

-Pignoli cookies are a common confection throughout all of Italy, particularly in the south.
+Pignoli cookies are a common confection throughout Italy, particularly in the south.
 These cookies are chewy with a lovely golden color and a crunchy pine nut coating!

 4. Torcetti